openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 - Messages produced by `console.warn` and `console.error` are also displayed as notifications.

-With the developer mode of OpenAphid, the typical development process is in the following steps:
+With the developer mode of OpenAphid, the typical development process is as follows:

 1. Developer edits the JavaScript file with game logics and updates graphic files inside the bundle folder;